Theatre: Bells Are Ringing

 - Mumbling Brando: Blake Barton and everyone else who hangs out in the same Malt Shop.

-- Trouble Entendre: The management of Titanic Records is shocked to find that its orders for Beethoven's Tenth Symphony have been switched to Beethoven's Ninth Symphony.
-They don't care that Beethoven only wrote nine symphonies, as the coded "orders" placed with Titanic Records have less to do with classical music than with horse-racing.
-So the Corvello gang sends a pair of goons to approach Sandor, president of the operation, in a café.
-He explains them to Sue as "musicians from the Chicago Symphony Orchestra," but is horrified to learn that Titanic Records might want him to attend a "recording session" over the East River of "Siegfried's Rhine Journey and Funeral March."
+- Trouble Entendre: After Titanic Records accidentally loses thousands of dollars of horse racing bets, the Corvello gang sends a pair of goons to approach Sandor, president of the operation, in a café.
+Sandor explains to Sue, his unknowing girlfriend, that they're "musicians from the Chicago Symphony Orchestra," but is horrified to learn that Titanic Records might want him to attend a "recording session", over the East River, of "Siegfried's Rhine Journey and Funeral March."

 - Writer's Block: Jeff suffers from a bad case of this, and almost kills himself struggling to write The Midas Touch.